 Are you looking to find out the exact role of a computer scientist, and what it involves?

-Computer scientists is a job which has become more popular in recent times, with the rise in technology and the massive increase in digital, online companies.
+Computer scientists is a job that has become more popular in recent times.
+With the rise in technology and the massive increase in digital, online companies.
 This means having someone in the company who can use technology to solve problems is crucial.

 So what exactly does a computer scientist do?
 Computer scientists mainly use technology to solve problems.
 They will be in charge of making computers perform new tasks and accomplish them more effectively.